Project · Capstone (Harvard ALM) · Spring 2019

 What this demonstrates

-| Capability | How it showed up in this project |
+| What this shows | How it showed up in this project |

 |---|---|

 | Research before design | 12 journal articles and a full competitive review before the first wireframe.
-The research shaped which instructional design frameworks applied and why; it wasn't decorative background work, it was the design foundation. |
+The research shaped which instructional design frameworks applied and why. |

 | Applying theory to UX | Heutagogy, backwards design, and andragogy weren’t mentioned as a checklist.
 Each one mapped to a specific structural decision: how goals are set, how content is organized, how prior experience is treated. |